maksiksq/chaos-abyss/manualArticles/kirakira.md

 ## Kirakira is cursed but less cursed than you'd think

-One thing that I feel like a lot of western articles skip that I could notice even with my mediocre Japanese is the fact that people call their children more normal but still キラキラ names, not something as obscene as Pyua but something like {空|そら} (sora) - meaning "sky" just because it sounds very anime, pretty sure it was キラキラ at some point.
+One thing that I feel like a lot of western articles skip that I could notice even with my mediocre Japanese is the fact that people call their children more normal but still キラキラ names, not something as obscene as Pyua but something like {空|そら} (sora) - meaning "sky" just because it sounds very anime, pretty sure it was キラキラ at some point long ago, but now it's one of the most popular names out there in Japan.

 It's really easy to point at a few completely outlandish examples, but the bigger problem is the names that are just unusual and end up getting children bullied and people trying to read their names confused.